microbit-foundation/dev-docs/software/micropython.md

 When you flash (i.e. copy) a .hex file into the micro:bit it reboots.
 MicroPython looks for your script in a special memory address.
 If it finds a script it'll attempt to run it.
 Your program will run all the while there is something to do, so it will keep going all the while your program loops around, or until an error occurs (at which time the program will stop and scroll a helpful error message on the device).

-### Is MicroPython Compiled or Interpreted?
-It's Both!
+## Is MicroPython compiled or interpreted?
+It's both!

 Compilation is when code is turned into instructions the computer understands.
 As a result, these instructions are evaluated very quickly.
 Interpretation is when code is run by another (interpreting) program instead of directly on the computer.
 Interpretation has the advantage of flexibility: it's possible to interact with the interpreter while your program is running and change things.